 I added a few Amazon commission/affiliate links below to give you an idea of what we have on hand at home.

 We also enjoyed the book, How A Seed Grows by Helene Jordan which inspired another seed activity with eggshells!

 Our seed jar includes sunflowers, peas, and green beans!

-We watered our seed jar but didn’t flood it.
+Water your seed jar don’t flood it.
 I carefully pushed seeds down into view and made sure they were snuggly placed.

-I mixed it up a little by adding three different kinds of seeds, sunflowers, peas and beans to your seed jar.
+You can mix it up a little by adding three different kinds of seeds, sunflowers, peas and beans to your seed jar.
 This is great if you want to conduct an experiment.
 Or you can stick with one type of seed.

 SEED JAR SCIENCE EXPERIMENT: THINGS TO LOOK FOR